UndercoverComputing/linux-configs/x240/Arch/.config/sway/README.md

 pacman -S swaylock swayidle
 ```

-Edit your sway config, the power off/on option will just turn off your display after longer period.
+Edit your sway config, the power off/on option will just turn off your display after a longer period.
 Adjust the times (in seconds) as needed.
 The last option ensures our computer is locked upon entering suspended state.

 `nano ~/.config/sway/config`
 ```